pran-7-5/eco_style/README.md

 BLDC fan - 30 to 40 watts, bldc motor fans = 30 USD max(availiable all around the world)

 stove - wood fire, cast iron hot plate cooker(heating coil inside) by solar.... not induction cooker(magnetism) = 20 USD max(availiable all around the world)

+microwave and other ovens - stainless steel and teflon coating inside, very dangerous

+mixer/ grinder/ juicer = there is a poisonous grease inside the blade bearing so avoid these

 water purifier - live near river drink direct, well water drink direct(not steady wells/only stream wells)....never use RO - its equivalent to distilled water used in big batteries and has nothing in it, no minerals